NexPlayer/iOS-SDK/properties.md

 ### enum NXFileMode_

 Mode for opening a file.
 Identifies different methods for opening or creating a file.
-This is is passed to implementations of the NXRemoteFileIOInterfaceprotocol to indicate how a file should be opened.
+This is is passed to implementations of the NXRemoteFileIOInterface protocol to indicate how a file should be opened.

-**See Also**

-NXRemoteFileIOInterface for more details.

-**Enumerator**

 - `NXFileModeRead` Read
 - `NXFileModeWrite` Write